camunda/camunda/docs/src/operate-deployment-guide/index.md

 To get started with Operate please follow the [Operate User Guide](/operate-user-guide/).

-This section describes how to [deploy](../operate-user-guide/install-and-start.md), configure and scale Operate.
+This section describes in more details, how Operate can be configured and scaled.